pawantiwari1/Ace-editor-autocomplete/README.md

 # Ace editor Auto complete keyword

-# to test type rajan or employid credit score
+# to test type rajan or employid or credit score etc

 # need to define the custom keyword basis of format and show the format based on mached input